B Y T O M T O R T O R I C I

 Of course, once people click, the web page messages should ‘pay off’ the promise made in the Title Tag.
-If your product or service doesn’t seem to have any obvious competitive advantages, a Discovery/Strategy session with the right consultant or writer may unearth a difference in your company’s approach that you can link to what buyers ‘should be looking for.’
+If your product or service doesn’t seem to have any obvious competitive advantages, a Discovery/Strategy session with the right consultant or writer may unearth an advantage in your company’s approach that connects with buyers’ real-world issues.

 Some may disagree with eliminating the company name from the Title Tag, and they may have a case – but it may reflect a company-focused vs. a more enlightened customer-focused approach.

 Need writing that appeals to humans and search engines?
 Let’s talk about it.